How to Teach

 Make skiing like a video game with clear targets and rewards when they are achieved with your positive feedback, so you really have to pay attention.
 They should be able to slide down the hill in an athletic stance before working on turning.
 This will take time so don't rush to turning.

 Even if they are a beginner, evaluate your students right from the start.
 Do they walk and move easily with good coordination and balance?
-Have beginners ski down after exiting the carpet so you can help each one, and they are not falling while trying to stand on the hill.
+Have beginners ski down after exiting the carpet one at a time, so you can help each one and they are not falling while trying to stand on the hill.
 Plus they ski more and do not have to wait for others students.
-Load your weaker students on the carpet last so you have more time to help them.
+Load your weaker students on the carpet last so you have more time to help them, or have them all wait at the bottom and go one at a time for the first run.

 Teaching formats for more advanced lessons are: follow the leader, verbally coaching from behind, and demonstrate then call down.